dgaydukov/cert-aws/sa/files/sa.md

 * create origin group for distribution and configure origin failover policy there
 * cf always route requests to primary, only if it get fail status it route it to second origin
-* you can configure cf request timeout (by default 3 times for 10 sec each)
+* you can configure cf request timeout (by default 3 times for 10 sec each) There are 2 types of ssl for cf:
+* Default CloudFront Certificate (*.cloudfront.net) - use it if you want to access your distribution using cf domain name (like `https://d111111abcdef8.cloudfront.net/logo.jpg`)
+* SNI Custom SSL Certificate (choose once from ACM) - use if if you want to access your distribution using custom domain name (like `https://www.example.com/logo.jpg`)
+If you want to use custom domain name + cf you should:
+* provision SNI custom ssl certificate
+* configure route53 alias record to cf distribution

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.